mermaid-js/mermaid/src/dagre-wrapper/GraphObjects.md

 | id         | id of the shape                                                                                             |
 | type       | if set to group then this node indicates a cluster.                                                         |
 | padding    | Padding.
 Passed from the renderr as this might differ between react for different diagrams.
 Maybe obsolete. |

+#edge

+arrowType sets the type of arrows to use